kindone/python-proptest/docs/pytest-integration.md

             test_failing_property(self)
 ```

-This integration makes PyPropTest a powerful tool for property-based testing within the pytest ecosystem, providing the benefits of both frameworks seamlessly combined.
+This integration makes python-proptest a powerful tool for property-based testing within the pytest ecosystem, providing the benefits of both frameworks seamlessly combined.